vega/altair/doc/user_guide/encoding.rst

     )

-For line marks, the `order` channel encodes order in which data points are connected.
+For line marks, the `order` channel encodes the order in which data points are connected.
 This can be useful for creating a scatterplot that draws lines between the dots using a different field than the x and y axes.

 .. altair-plot::